consmalekkou/Customer-Geo-Location-Clustering-for-Service-Point-Placement/README.md

 # Service-Point-Placement-By-Customer-Geo-Location-Clustering
 ### Location, Location, Location When Distance, Distance, Distance Matters

 The purpose of this project is to try to identify the optimal number and placement of physical store locations, for a retailer company that depends on a physical network for the distribution of goods and services to its customers.
-The target variable is the minimization of the distance to be travelled to the nearest point by the retailer’s customers.
+The target variable is the minimization of the distance to the nearest service point by the retailer’s customers.

 To this extend, we have gathered open-source data to serve as a sample population, and used the k-Means unsupervised clustering algorithm, for the model development.
 The results of the model are the optimal number and geographical positions of service points for a retailer company, based on the geolocations of the retailer’s customers.
 The service points proposed by the developed model minimize the distance-to-be-travelled by the customers to the nearest service point, with the least number of service points, resulting to reduced operating costs.